Seasonal Affective Disorder Treatment

 There are three key steps to taking your life back this winter.

 - Eat an anti-SAD diet.
 Proper balance of key nutrients is important for everyone, but that’s especially true for SAD sufferers.
 Balancing carb intake with the right proportions of protein and fats (300 grams of carbs, 45-80 grams of healthy fats, and 50-65 grams of protein) is a must if you really want to free yourself from this condition.
 I also suggest avoiding sugar.
-Sweets seem to make the condition worse for most of my patients.
+Sweets seem to make the condition worse for many people.

 - Exercise regularly.
 Exercise is one of the most effective remedies for ordinary depression, and it works well for SAD, too.
 Simply set aside 20 to 30 minutes each day to walk, dance, or engage in some other physical activity you enjoy.
 No matter what, you can always walk in place indoors while watching TV, talking on the phone, or listening to the radio.

 - Brighten your day.
 Before she went in assisted living, Elinor took advantage of the mild California winter to garden; this kept her SAD in check.
 If you live someplace that doesn’t get dangerously cold during the winter, make sure to go out during the day.
-A lunchtime walk is what this doctor is ordering for your health.
+A lunchtime walk is essential for your health.
 If the weather’s too bad in your part of the country, check out bright-light boxes and broad-spectrum light bulbs.
 Studies show that some individuals with SAD respond well to the light boxes, which mimic the sunlight we would obtain outdoors.
 You typically use a light box 30 minutes a day, so you can combine your light-box time with exercise and take care of two birds with one stone!
 Another option is to use a lamp with broad-spectrum light bulbs.
-Some of my patients use them at their desks or while reading to get an extra boost of light during winter.
+Some people use them at their desks or while reading to get an extra boost of light during winter.

-Elinor joined the daily walking program, and she started taking some of the supplements I recommend to all patients for general well-being: vitamin D, omega-3, and melatonin for better sleep.
-Within a month, Tracy called and told me, “It’s just great to have my mom back and raring to go!”
+Elinor joined the daily walking program, and she started taking some of the supplements recommended to everyone for general well-being: vitamin D, omega-3, and melatonin for better sleep.
+Within a month, Tracy said, “It’s just great to have my mom back and raring to go!”

 As you can see, there are plenty of options for treating seasonal blues, so don’t suffer through another winter.
 With a few well-chosen lamps, a little exercise, and a well-balanced diet, you will be back to normal in just a few weeks—with plenty of time left to enjoy the holiday season!